josh-works/git_practice/put_stuff_here/readme.md

 Merge it in.

-Then, when you make the pull request, modify the README in the root directory to include your name at the bottom.
+Then, when you make the pull request, modify the README in the root directory to include your name at the top in the appropriate place.